8ByteSword/appimage-desktop-integrator/README.md

 - `zsync` package (installed automatically if not found)

 ## Installation
-1. Download the `install.sh` script from the repository.
+1. Download the `setup_appimage_integrator.sh` script from the repository.
-2. Open a terminal and navigate to the directory where the `install.sh` script is located.
+2. Open a terminal and navigate to the directory where the `setup_appimage_integrator.sh` script is located.
 3. Make the script executable by running the following command:
    ```
-   chmod +x install.sh
+   chmod +x setup_appimage_integrator.sh
    ```
 4. Run the installation script with the following command:
    ```
-   ./install.sh
+   ./setup_appimage_integrator.sh
    ```
 5. The script will download the main `install_appimages.sh` script, create a default configuration file, and add an alias to your shell configuration file.
 6. Restart your terminal or run `source ~/.bashrc` (or `source ~/.zshrc` if using Zsh) to apply the changes.